rangareddy/ranga-java-oom/meta_space.md

 # java.lang.OutOfMemoryError: Metaspace

-Java class metadata is allocated in native memory called metaspace.
-If metaspace for class metadata is exhausted, a java.lang.OutOfMemoryError exception with a detail MetaSpace is thrown.
+> Java class metadata is allocated in native memory called metaspace.

-The java.lang.OutOfMemoryError: Metaspace message in the metaspace indicates that the metaspace area is exhausted in the memory.
+>
+The **java.lang.OutOfMemoryError: Metaspace** indicates that the amount of **native memory** allocated for **Java class metadata is exausted**.

-The amount of metaspace that can be used for class metadata is limited by the parameter MaxMetaSpaceSize, which is specified on the command line.
+The amount of metaspace that can be used for class metadata is limited by the parameter **MaxMetaSpaceSize**, which is specified on the command line.
 When the amount of native memory needed for a class metadata exceeds MaxMetaSpaceSize, a java.lang.OutOfMemoryError exception with a detail MetaSpace is thrown.

 Since this is the replacement of the permanent generation region, the Metaspace region now stores the information of permanent generation.
 It is used to store things like the declarations, including name and fields of the class, methods with their bytecode, object arrays, constant pool information and JIT compiler optimization of the loaded classes.